 Present Day at Upendo

-Thirty-two of the children at Upendo have graduated primary school!
-We are proud to report that in 2017, twenty of the girls will be in secondary school.
-As of 2017, fourteen of the Upendo children who graduated from secondary school are attending college or trade school, something we never thought possible.
+Thirty-nine of the children at Upendo have graduated primary school!
+We are proud to report that in 2019, nineteen of the girls will be in secondary school, and twelve of the Upendo children who graduated from secondary school are attending college or trade school, something we never thought possible.

 Upendo’s Plan for the Future

-Upendo plans to continue and educate the more than 40 orphaned girls through scholarships to secondary boarding school and post secondary school.
-These scholarships allow the girls to continue their education while learning a sense of independence that will carry them through the rest of their lives.
+Upendo plans to continue and educate the more than 50 orphaned girls through sponsorships to secondary school and post-secondary school.
+These sponsorships will allow the girls to continue their education while learning a sense of independence that will carry them through the rest of their lives.
 Their secondary education will allow them to escape the cycle of poverty they currently face in rural Murang’a.